pnicto/impartus-video-downloader/README.md

     "numWorkers": 5 // Number of workers to use set this to 1 if you want to download the videos sequentially.
 Setting this to 0 will use a default number that is 5
 }
 ```

+## FAQ/Troubleshooting

+### How do I run this?

+Refer to the [How to use](#how-to-use) section.

+### IT IS NOT WORKING!!!!

+-   Make sure you have the latest version.
+-   Make sure you have the correct username and password.
+-   Make sure you have the correct baseUrl.
+-   Make sure you have ffmpeg installed and in your PATH.
+-   Make sure the website is working.

+Despite all of them being correct if it is not working, open an issue.

+### I changed the credentials but it is not giving me data for the new credentials

+Delete the `.token` file.
+This was a mistake on my part.
+The program caches the token and does not check for new credentials.
+This may or may not be fixed in the future.

+### Does it download both the views?

+Yes.
+It downloaded both the views if they are available and are selected in the `config.json`.

+### How do I change to different views in [insert software name]?

+You are on your own here.
+I use `mpv` and it has a shortcut key https://github.com/mpv-player/mpv/issues/8065 for the same.
+For `VLC` the functionality is available from my understanding in some menu.
+For other software, you will have to look it up.